xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/global/product_details.md

 ![ga-product-details.png]({{site.baseurl}}/attachments/ref_5ciIjyUn/ga-product-details.png)

-If speaking about global attributes, the main purpose of the **Attributes** -> **Global** tab of a product details page is to give a store admin the tool to assign and configure a global attribute for this particular product.
+If speaking about global attributes, the main purpose of the **Attributes** -> **Global** tab of a product details page is to give a store admin the tool to assign and configure global attributes for this particular product.

-It's generally accepted that the respective global attributes are created beforehand via the **Classes & attributes** section (**Catalog > Classes & attributes**) as described in the {% link "Global Attributes Management via the "Classes and Attributes" Section" ref_4ARLM9v7 %} guide because this is the most common way of product classes and product class attributes management.
+It's generally accepted that the respective global attributes are created beforehand via the **Classes & attributes** section (**Catalog > Classes & attributes**) as described in the {% link "Global Attributes Management via the "Classes and Attributes" Section" ref_4ARLM9v7 %} guide because this is the most common way of global attributes management.

 However, if there is a need it's also possible to create a global attribute and assign it to a product directly in the **Attributes** -> **Global** tab of a product details page.